ramonsnir/detoul/README.md

 ### rebase vs merge

-The default `take` and `take-squash` actions behave a lot like `git-merge` and will play nicely with all merge-detection methods (so Github and Bitbucket will automatically mark relevant pull requests as merged).
-The difference between the two is in the first-parent commit ancestry, but the whole branch is still accessible through the second parent of the last commit (or only commit if using `take-squash`).
+The default `take` and `take-squash` actions behave a lot like `git-rebase` and so will not play nicely with all merge-detection methods (so Github and Bitbucket will not automatically mark relevant pull requests as merged).

-If you don't like this behavior, you can instead use `rebase` and `rebase-squash` which leave no trace of the original branch.
+If you don't like this behavior, you can instead use `take-merge` (or `detoul add-to <release> <branch> --merge`) which will keep the source branch an ancestor of the target branch.

 ### Why in bash?